CMUSTRUDEL/cmustrudel.github.io/_posts/2017-09-19-first-reading-group-meeting.markdown

 good as our discussion on the paper "Fairness Testing: Testing Software for Discrimination."
 Here is the link to the <a href="http://people.cs.umass.edu/~ameli/projects/fairness/papers/discriminationTesting.pdf">paper</a>
- (Galhotra et al. Proc. of FSE 498-510(2017)) that Bogdan presented at the meeting.
+ (Galhotra et al. Proc. of FSE 498-510(2017)) that Bogdan Vasilescu presented at the meeting.